Natural Living: Learn to love yourself for Valentine’s Day

 So, with the pressures all around us of buying our special someone the next hippest gift, that beautiful bouquet of flowers or that delicious dark chocolate, how do we get started?
 Here are a few steps that will help you be a loving being to yourself and others and live a fulfilling life:

-Nurture Your Dreams.
-When you nurture your dreams, you will start to love the life that you’re leading fully.
+Nurture your dreams: When you nurture your dreams, you will start to love the life you’re leading fully.
 If this means reevaluating your career or taking that dream vacation or simply taking up a new sport, living what you love will create joy in every step of your journey.

-Let Go of Worry.
-Surrendering your outcome allows you to let go of worry.
-Knowing that everything will turn out fine no matter what will bring in acceptance that you will be OK.
-Think of the last challenge or hurdle you had to jump … now skip to the end … what happened?
-We’re you OK in the end?
-The majority of time, the answer is yes; it’s not worth tearing ourselves up in the meantime.
+Let go of worry: Surrendering your outcome allows you to let go of worry.
+Knowing everything will turn out fine no matter what will bring in acceptance that you will be OK.
+Think of the last challenge or hurdle you had to jump … now skip to the end … .what happened?
+Were you OK in the end?
+The majority of time the answer is yes.
+It’s not worth tearing ourselves up in the meantime.

-Be Kind and Positive.
-Like attracts like.
-When we are thinking kindly and positively about ourselves, the love you have for yourself grows and affects everyone around us.
-It is said one person can affect 75,000 other people.
+Be kind and positive: Like attracts like; when we’re thinking kindly and positively about ourselves, the love you have for yourself grows and affects everyone around us.
+It’s said one person can affect 75,000 other people.
 Wow, that’s a lot of people!
 Simply giving yourself a smile about your day can brighten another person’s day.